The Virtual Currency Regulation Review: Luxembourg

 In another consumer warning issued on the same date, on initial coin offerings (ICOs) and tokens, the CSSF acknowledged that raising funds from the public through ICOs is not subject to specific regulation and does not benefit from any guarantee or other form of regulatory protection.
 Furthermore, the CSSF considers that despite the lack of specific applicable regulations, activities related to ICOs or to the creation of tokens and the collection and raising of funds may be subject to certain legal provisions and thus to a number of supervisory requirements, depending on the activities' characteristics.6

 The CSSF specifies in the warning that it will:

 assess such fundraising activities by extending its analysis to the objectives pursued in order to assess whether it could be a scheme to circumvent or avoid financial sector regulations, notably the provisions of the Law of 10 July 2005 on prospectuses for securities and the Law of 5 April 1993 on the financial sector.
 The CSSF considers that for any fundraising, the initiators of such ICOs are required to establish anti-money laundering and terrorist financing procedures.

-The Law of 25 March 2020, amending the Law of 12 November 2004 on the fight against money laundering and terrorist financing (the AML/CTF Law), introduces new registration and governance requirements for virtual asset service providers (VASPs) and provides legal definitions related to VASPs, virtual assets, virtual currencies, safekeeping or administration service providers and custodian wallet providers.
+The Law of 25 March 2020 amending the Law of 12 November 2004 on Anti-Money Laundering and Counter-Terrorist Financing (the AML/CTF Law) introduced new registration and governance requirements for virtual asset service providers (VASPs) and provides legal definitions related to VASPs, virtual assets, virtual currencies, safekeeping or administration service providers and custodian wallet providers.